tomaszemek/ta-rf/README.md

         ],
     ```

-6. Set valid API keys in the resources/secrets/APIKey.secret.resource
+6. Set valid API keys in the WeatherAPIKey.secret.resource and GeolocateAPIKey.secret.resource

 7. Run the tests from VS Code or from terminal